+USMCA: Trump Signs New Trade Agreement With Mexico And Canada To Replace NAFTA

-USMCA: Trump Signs New Trade Agreement With Mexico And Canada
+USMCA: Trump Signs New Trade Agreement With Mexico And Canada To Replace NAFTA

 Updated at 8:25 a.m.
 ET